benhatsor/scepter/README.md

 - Go to [scepter.berryscript.com](https://scepter.berryscript.com)/?url=\[URL to inspect\]
 - Long press an element to bring up the inspector.
 Tap the first option.
-- Navigate the element's classes and children.
+- Navigate the DOM tree.

 ## Changelog